keptn/keptn/usecases/production-deployments/README.md

             subset: v1
     ```

     Istio checks if the cookie field of the HTTP header contains the string `logged_in` using regular expressions.
 This, of course, depends on the implementation of your web application and is not univesally appllicable.

-To set this in action apply the configuration.
+1. Apply the changes by executing the command `kubectl apply -f virtual_service_v2_for_users.yml`

     ```console
     $ kubectl apply -f virtual_service_v2_for_users.yml
+    virtualservice.networking.istio.io/sockshop configured
     ```

-    If you login using either a new registrated user, or a user that you've created before, you should see version 2.
+1. If you login using either a new registrated user, or a user that you've created before, you should see version 2.
 After logging out, you should see verison 1 again.

 #### Redirect only Chrome users